bridgetownrb/bridgetown/bridgetown-website/src/_docs/core-concepts.md

 1. First, Bridgetown loads its internal Ruby APIs as well as any Ruby gems specified in the `bridgetown-plugins` group of your `Gemfile`.
 1. Next, Bridgetown looks for a [configuration](/docs/configuration/) file in your current working directory and uses that to instantiate a `site` object.
 1. After loading the configuration, Bridgetown prepares the `site` object for loading the various types of [content in your site repository](/docs/structure/), starting with [custom plugins](/docs/plugins/) in the `plugins` folder.
+1. Plugins are then granted the ability to [generate new content programmatically](/docs/plugins/external-apis) and define other features such as [Liquid tags](/docs/plugins/tags) (aka "shortcodes").
+This is the point when you'd create blog posts, collection documents, etc. from data provided by an external API for example.
 1. Once plugins (if any) have loaded, Bridgetown starts systematically reading in files from the source folder (typically `src`):
   * [Layouts](/docs/layouts/)
   * Liquid Components _(coming soon!)_